 We'd really encourage you to tell the University about your disability as early as possible, so that you can benefit from the full range of support available; but you can get in touch with DAS at any time during your studies.

 For more information about disclosing your disability when you apply, visit our advice for applicants with a disability.

 University Counselling Service

-Oxford University Student Union (OUSU) runs a Student Advice Service which aims to provide a space for students to talk in confidence, and to offer information on a range of issues which students might encounter during their time at Oxford.
+The Student Union (Oxford SU) runs an independent advice and information service for Oxford University students.
+The service offers a space for you to talk in confidence and information on a range of issues you might encounter during your time at Oxford.